college-of-pharmacy-gachon-university/SMPLIP-Score/README.md

    ![image](https://user-images.githubusercontent.com/51576785/120407346-f0a0bf80-c387-11eb-9d87-a7d08f3abe67.png)

-   => To know, how to import the PDBbind_v2015_Preprocessin.knwf workflow into KNIME Analytics Platform visit this tutorial https://www.youtube.com/watch?v=4GiwmM-qcC4
+   => To know, how to import the PDBbind_v2015_Preprocessin.knwf workflow into KNIME Analytics Platform visit this tutorial (official channel of KNIMETV).

+   https://www.youtube.com/watch?v=4GiwmM-qcC4

 2. Generate the protein-ligand binding fingerprints using IChem program.